Natural Language Processing

 The end user sends the message 'I want to know about emali'.

-The chatbot first processes the keywords in the User Input element.
+The chatbot first processes the keywords in the User response element.
 The chatbot is unable to match the end user's message with any of the keywords.
 So, the chatbot uses NLP.
 The chatbot does the following:

 - As part of tokenization, the chatbot autocorrects the word 'emali' to 'email'.